john-light/validity-rollups/validity_rollups_on_bitcoin.md

 >
 > The economic penalty provides transaction recipients a strong guarantee that pending transactions cumulatively worth less than the value of the security bond will be confirmed as promised.
 Recipients can thus treat the signed receipt from block producers "as good as cash", providing ~instant confirmation for their transaction.
 [51]

+### Section 2.3 Exiting a validity rollup

 To transfer assets on the rollup back to an address on the parent chain, a rollup user submits a withdrawal transaction to the rollup, specifying the asset and amount to withdraw, along with the parent chain address that should receive the withdrawal.
 Once the withdrawal transaction is confirmed on the rollup, the withdrawn asset will be deleted from the rollup ledger and the rollup smart contract on the parent chain will send the withdrawn asset to the specified parent chain address.

 If the rollup block producers are uncooperative, for example by refusing to include the user's withdrawal transaction in a rollup block, the user can unilaterally withdraw their funds from the rollup.
 They can use the rollup block data that has been stored on the parent chain to create a validity proof that will convince parent chain full nodes that they currently own a certain amount of the asset they want to withdraw, then push their withdrawal transaction through by submitting it directly to the rollup smart contract on the parent chain.
 By storing rollup state root updates and rollup block data on the parent chain, and using validity proofs to ensure the validity of withdrawals, validity rollups offer their users a _secure bridge_ to the parent chain (and by extension, other validity rollups built on the parent chain).[52]

-A validity rollup bridge gives users two important guarantees: 1) only users who can cryptographically prove ownership of an asset can transfer that asset on the rollup or withdraw the asset back to the parent chain, and 2) as long users can get a transaction confirmed on the parent chain, users can always advance the state of the rollup, including unilaterally exiting the rollup back to the parent chain, even if rollup block production has otherwise completely halted for whatever reason.
-These guarantees give assets on the rollup the same level of ownership security as assets owned on the parent chain, giving validity rollups the strongest level of ownership security possible.[53]
+A validity rollup bridge gives users two important guarantees: 1) only users who can cryptographically prove ownership of an asset can transfer that asset on the rollup or withdraw the asset back to the parent chain, and 2) as long users can get the necessary transaction confirmed on the parent chain, users can always advance the state of the rollup, including unilaterally exiting the rollup back to the parent chain, even if rollup block production has otherwise completely halted for whatever reason.
+These guarantees give assets held on the rollup the same level of ownership security as assets held on the parent chain.

-### Section 2.2 Case study: Passing the #tBTCzkSyncTorch
+### Section 2.4 Case study: Passing the #tBTCzkSyncTorch

 One of the first multi-user applications of a validity rollup was #tBTCzkSyncTorch, a social media game started by Eric Wall in September 2020.
 The game was simple: Wall deposited some TBTC ("trustless BTC" on Ethereum) into zkSync, a "Layer 2" validity rollup, then told his followers,